Building RESTful APIs - A Practical Guide to API Design

 REST is an architectural style that defines a set of constraints for creating web services.
 RESTful APIs are:

-• Stateless: Each request contains all necessary information
+• Stateless: each request contains the information needed to process it.

 Why Choose REST?